urbanindo/yii2-dynamodb/README.md

 ## Requirement

 This extension requires
-- PHP minimum 5.4
+- PHP minimum 7.0 and before 7.2 (Upgrade is still underwork)
-- Yii2 minimum 2.0.9 and lesser than 2.1
+- Yii2 minimum 2.0.13 and lesser than 2.1
 - AWS PHP SDK 3.28

 ## Installation